GameFoundry/bsf/Documentation/Manuals/Native/User/renderingObjects.md

 ~~~~~~~~~~~~~

 # Rendering a mesh
 Once created you must assign it a **Mesh** to render, and a **Material** to render it with, both of which we have discussed in the previous chapters.
-Use @ref bs::CRenderable::setMesh "CRenderable::setMesh" and @ref bs::CRenderable::setMaterial "CRenderable::setMaterial".
+Use @ref bs::CRenderable::setMesh "CRenderable::setMesh()" and @ref bs::CRenderable::setMaterial "CRenderable::setMaterial()".

 ~~~~~~~~~~~~~{.cpp}
 ... set up a camera ...